Educational technology: Linear learning

 Computer-based training (CBT) refers to self-paced learning activities delivered on a computer or handheld devices such as a tablet or smartphone.
 CBT initially delivered content via CD-ROM, and typically presented content linearly, much like reading an online book or manual.
 For this reason, CBT is often used to teach static processes, such as using software or completing mathematical equations.
 Computer-based training is conceptually similar to web-based training (WBT), which is delivered via Internet using a web browser.

 Assessing learning in a CBT is often by assessments that can be easily scored by a computer such as multiple-choice questions, drag-and-drop, radio button, simulation, or other interactive means.
 Assessments are easily scored and recorded via online software, providing immediate end-user feedback and completion status.
 Users are often able to print completion records in the form of certificates.

 CBTs provide learning stimulus beyond traditional learning methodology from textbook, manual, or classroom-based instruction.
 CBTs can be a good alternative to printed learning materials since rich media, including videos or animations, can be embedded to enhance learning.

 However, CBTs pose some learning challenges.
-Typically, the creation of effective CBTs requires enormous resources.
-The software for developing CBTs is often more complex than a subject matter expert or teacher is able to use.
+Typically, creating effective CBTs requires enormous resources.
+The software for developing CBTs is often more complex than what a subject matter expert or teacher is able to use.